rvennam/manageapps/depapps.md

   }
   ```

-You also have access to the environment variables that are set by Diego and the buildpacks.
+You also have access to the environment variables that are set by the DEA and buildpacks.

 The following variables are defined by Diego: